TheRealGitCub/adp-etime-java/README.md

 [**Documentation**](https://therealgitcub.github.io/adp-etime-java/)

 Connect to and interact with your ADP eTime Timecard from Java!
-Simulates user entry through page sniffing techniques.
+Simulates user entry through page scraping techniques.

 **Currently supports:**
 * Login with username and password